DynamoDS/DesignScript/LanguageSpec.md

 ### Replication and replication guide

-Replication is a way to express iteration.
-It applies to a function call when the rank of input arguments exceeds the rank of parameters.
-In other words, a function may be called multiple times in replication, and the return value from each function call will be aggregated and returned as a list.
+Replication may happen if the rank of input argument exceeds the rank of parameter in a function call.
+In this case, a function may be called multiple times, and return value from each function call will be aggregated into a returned list.

 There are two kinds of replication:

-* Zip replication: for multiple input lists, zip replication is about taking every element from each list at the same position and calling the function; the return value from each function call is aggregated and returned as a list.
-For example, for input arguments {x1, x2, ..., xn} and {y1, y2, ..., yn}, when calling function f() with zip replication, it is equivalent to {f(x1, y1}, f(x2, y2), ..., f(xn, yn)}.
+* Zip replication: zip replication is about taking every element from each argument, if it is a list, at the same position and calling the function; the return value from each function call is aggregated and returned as a list.
+For example, for arguments `{x1, x2, ..., xn}` and `{y1, y2, ..., yn}`, when calling function `f()` with zip replication, it is equivalent to `{f(x1, y1}, f(x2, y2), ..., f(xn, yn)}`.
 As the lengths of input arguments could be different, zip replication could be

-    * Shortest zip replication: use the shorter length.
+    * Shortest zip replication: the number of replicated function call depends on the shortest length of arguments.

-    * Longest zip replication: use the longest length, the last element in the short input list will be repeated.
+    * Longest zip replication: the number of replicated function call depends on the longest length of arguments; the last element in the shorter argument will be repeated.

-	The default zip replication is the shortest zip replication; otherwise need to use replication guide

-to specify the longest approach.
+	The default zip replication is the shortest zip replication; otherwise use replication guide to specify the longest approach.

 * Cartesian replication: it is equivalent to nested loop in imperative block.
-For example, for input arguments {x1, x2, ..., xn} and {y1, y2, ..., yn}, when calling function f() with cartesian replication and the cartesian indices are {0, 1}, which means the iteration over the first argument is the first loop, and the iteration over the second argument is the nested loop; it is equivalent to {f(x1, y1}, f(x1, y2), ..., f(x1, yn}, f(x2, y1), f(x2, y2), ..., f(x2, yn), ..., f(xn, y1), f(xn, y2), ..., f(xn, yn)}.
+For example, for input arguments `{x1, x2, ..., xn}` and `{y1, y2, ..., yn}`, when calling function `f()` with cartesian replication and the cartesian indices are `{0, 1}`, which means the iteration over the first argument is the first loop, and the iteration over the second argument is the nested loop; it is equivalent to `{f(x1, y1}, f(x1, y2), ..., f(x1, yn}, f(x2, y1), f(x2, y2), ..., f(x2, yn), ..., f(xn, y1), f(xn, y2), ..., f(xn, yn)}`.

 Replication guide is used to specify the order of cartesian replication indices; the lower replication guide, the outer loop.
 If two replication guides are the same value, zip replication will be applied.